 Preservation of our security – Throughout history, there has never been a less imperialistic country than the US.
 Americans have a desire for peace and a distaste for war, but it is insane not to fight like we are at war with those who war against us.
 As the most powerful country in the world, we need to fight to win and fight to eliminate future wars.
 The war in the Middle East has cost the lives of over 370,000 people, over 7million have lost their homes, and we have spent over 61 billion dollars.
 It is about time to put an end to this swiftly and decisively.

 Preservation and advancement of our economy – For the past 8 years the economy has slumped along as the worst recovery in modern times and the government has had no effect on a recovery that naturally would bounce back after all this time, without the government interfering.
 The do-nothing political posture needs to stop regulating businesses to death and chasing them out of the country with oppressive taxes.
 Stop this “fair share” mantra and do what is necessary for us all to prosper.
 If we are arguing about splitting up a piece of pie, bake more pies and we will all have more.

 Yes, there are more concerns, but if any candidate will even attempt to tackle just these four issues that the present government has ignored and done nothing about, then it doesn’t matter if they are a saint or a sinner, a professional politician or a novice, or even if you like them.
 We need to get rid of the do-nothing government we have and elect someone who will at least try to bring this country back on a winning track, winning for all Americans.
-Don McLean said it well in “American Pie”.Tags: decisions Election Issues Morals Voting
+Don McLean said it well in “American Pie”.Tags: Election Voting